 Chapel has incorporated parallel directives at the language level.
 This has an apparent advantage as the code size is consistently the smallest of all problems: there is a clear benefit to having language-level support for high-level operations.
 However, the performance rates quite low, though this does not appear to be an inherent property of the language, but rather that the focus of the compiler implementation has been on other issues (see discussion in \secref{sec:chapel}).

 Cilk's initial claim to fame was in lightweight tasks, which could quickly be balanced among many threads.
-Consequently, the language shows very strong results on the performance-related measures.
-Since then Cilk has gained a new keyword (\cilkinline{cilk_for}), which gives it also some advantage on the code size metric.
+Consequently, the language shows very strong performance results.
+Since then Cilk has gained a new keyword (\cilkinline{cilk_for}), giving it also some advantage on the code size metric.

 Go has been designed for more general forms of concurrency; for example, using channels for communication but allowing shared memory where necessary is very flexible.
-Consequently, Go does not have extensive language or library support for structured parallel computations, such as fork-join, parallel-for, or parallel-reduce.
+Consequently, Go does not have extensive support for structured parallel computations, such as fork-join or parallel-for.
 This is evident in the source code size, which is often the largest.
 Go does an acceptable job on the performance measures, although some problems have been detected.
 Since the language is the youngest in the study (it appeared in 2009), the compiler is expected to mature in this respect.

 TBB has no language-level support, it is strictly a library approach.
 However the library it provides is the most comprehensive of the four languages, containing algorithmic skeletons, task groups, synchronization and message passing facilities.
 The high level parallel algorithms were sufficient to implement every task in the benchmark set without dropping down to lower level primitives such as manual task creation and synchronization.
 TBB provides together with Cilk the best performance.
 Being a library for a well known language, it also has the fastest coding times.